franz-hufana/LumberNet-AI/README.md

   - Knotholes
   - Natural Patterns (No Defects surface)

-Used to Squeeze-and-Excitation Mechanism to MobileNetV2
+Used Squeeze-and-Excitation (SE) Mechanism to MobileNetV2 since MobileNetV3 has inbuilt SE

 Input size: 224 x 224